MegaArman/sine24_site/products/MIDI_MAGPIE.md

 * USB MIDI cable
 * Instructions sheet

 **NOTE**: currently we only ship to the USA (shipping included in price below).
-We're working to ship to internationally as soon as we can.
+We're working to ship internationally as soon as we can.

 Orders placed before July 13th, 2024 will ship the following week.
 We're exciting you'll give us a try !